bujojo16/obfuskey/README.md

 In short, a cryptocurrency wallet seedphrase reversible, offline, trustless, password based obfuscation to end the paper-seedphrase nonsense.

 ## Table of content
 1. How to use
+1.1 Prerequirements
+1.2 Running the program
 2. How it works
 2.a Offsetting algorythm
 2.b Security and obfuscation multiplier
 3. Passwords
+3.a What is a good password?
+3.b What are good hints?
+4. Evolutions
+5. Philantropy

 ## 1. How to use
 ### 1.1 Prerequirements
 This was written using Python 3.11 and you should definitely use this version.
 Python 3 by itself won't work because the "match" operator was made available only around version 3.9 and the user interface uses quite a lot of case matchers.